United States Agency for International Development: Special assistance

 Some USAID missions had specialized technical offices for areas like counter-narcotics assistance or assistance in conflict zones.

 Disaster assistance on a large scale is provided through USAID's Office of U.S. Foreign Disaster Assistance.
 Rather than having a permanent presence in country missions, this office has supplies pre-positioned in strategic locations to respond quickly to disasters when and where they occur.

 The Office of the Mission Director and the Program Office

 The mission director's signature authorized technical offices to assist according to the designs and budgets they propose.
 With the help of the Program Office, the mission director ensures that designs were consistent with USAID policy for the country, including budgetary earmarks by which Washington directs that funds be used for certain general purposes such as public health or environmental conservation.
 The Program Office compiles combined reports to Washington to support budget requests to Congress and to verify that budgets were used as planned.

 Contracting, financial management and management offices

-While the mission director was the public face and key decision-maker for an impressive array of USAID technical capabilities, arguably the offices that made USAID preeminent among U.S. government agencies in the ability to follow through on assistance agreements in low-income countries were the "support" offices.
+While the mission director was the public face and key decision-maker for an array of USAID technical capabilities, the offices that made USAID preeminent among U.S. government agencies in the ability to follow through on assistance agreements in low-income countries were the "support" offices.